Philadelphia Experiment: Timeline inconsistencies

-The USS Eldridge was not commissioned until August 27, 1943, and it remained in port in New York City until September 1943.
-The October experiment allegedly took place while the ship was on its first shakedown cruise in the Bahamas, although proponents of the story claim that the ship's logs might have been falsified or else still be classified.
+USS Eldridge was not commissioned until August 27, 1943, and it remained in port in New York City until September 1943.
+The October experiment allegedly took place while the ship was on its first shakedown cruise in the Bahamas, which conspiracy theorists try to explain away by claiming that the ship's logs might have been falsified or else still be classified.
+Conspiracy theorists also attempt to explain away the inconsistency by claiming that USS Hammann (DE-131) was actually used rather than USS Eldridge as USS Hammann arrived in the shipyard on October 20, 1943, ignoring the "eyewitness statements" from Carl M. Allen which launched the hoax in the first place.

 The Office of Naval Research (ONR) stated in September 1996, "ONR has never conducted investigations on radar invisibility, either in 1943 or at any other time."
 Pointing out that the ONR was not established until 1946, it denounces the accounts of "The Philadelphia Experiment" as complete "science fiction".

 A reunion of Navy veterans who had served aboard USS Eldridge told a Philadelphia newspaper in April 1999 that their ship had never made port in Philadelphia.
 Further evidence discounting the Philadelphia Experiment timeline comes from USS Eldridge’s complete World War II action report, including the remarks section of the 1943 deck log, available on microfilm.